top of page

 ......................

 Mum was pregnant with my brother in 1974, the last of her children.
-This is the cardigan she knitted during a long hot summer preparing for a cold winter - she was planning ahead, looking forward.
+This is the cardigan she knitted during that pregnancy, all through a long hot summer preparing for a cold winter - she was always planning ahead, looking forward.

 She was so skilful - her fingers would fly when she knitted.
 She could carry on conversations and watch TV without looking at her craft or dropping a stitch.
 I can still hear the click-clack of her needles and see her Woman's Weekly patterns.
 She made beautiful things.

 She gave me the cardigan many years ago.
 I upset her when I shrank it by washing it too hot.
-It still fits and I still wear it.
-It is in its late 40's now and it's wearing much better than me - or her.
+It still fits and I still wear it even though we are both now in our fifties. it's part of my history and I could never part with it. it's my story now.

 I wish I had asked her to teach me how to knit.